Marco Island Airport: History

+The airport would get a new taxiway (Taxiway A) connecting the end of runway 35 to the ramp.
+This allowed for there to be a way to travel from one end to the other without needing to backtrack on the runway.
+Started construction in 2010 and ended with a ribbon cutting ceremony in 2012.

 Facilities and aircraft

 Marco Island Airport covers an area of 140 acre and contains one asphalt runway (17/35): 5,000 × 100 ft.

-Currently, the Airport is in the midst of a $15 million terminal redevelopment initiative, which aims to construct a new, two-story terminal building approximately 500 feet west of the existing terminal, which is located within an unsafe distance from Runway 17/35.
-The project's construction commenced in April 2018 and is expected to be completed in early 2020.
+The Airport underwent a $15 million terminal redevelopment initiative to construct a new, two-story terminal building as the old terminal was located within an unsafe distance from Runway 17/35.
+The project's construction commenced in April 2018 and was completed in 2020.

-For 12-month period ending February 28, 2019 the airport had 58,430 aircraft operations, an average of 150 per day: 50% local general aviation, 42% transient general aviation, 8% air taxi and <1% military.
-There are 26 aircraft based at this airport year-round: 85% single engine (22), 8% multi engine (2), 4% jet aircraft (1) and 4% helicopters (1), although this figure can triple during the busy winter seasonal months that runs from November through May.
+For 12-month period ending December 31, 2022 the airport had 55,374 aircraft operations, an average of 151 per day: 33% local general aviation, 67% transient general aviation, and <1% military.
+There are 37 aircraft based at this airport year-round: 82% single engine (30), 14% multi engine (5), 2% jet aircraft (1) and 2% helicopters (1), although this figure can triple during the busy winter seasonal months that runs from November through May.